Danielle Cohn: Most Hated Teen On Instagram Helped Mom Quit Two Jobs, But Her Fame Comes With A Price

-Social media could be a good opportunity to create your one’s own personal brand.
-Social media stars like PewDiePie was able to create a sustainable living from creating content on YouTube.
-Now, 13-year-old Danielle Cohn is on the spotlight as her she and her mom tries to build up her entertainment career.
+Social media could be a good opportunity to create your own personal brand.
+Social media stars like PewDiePie were able to create a sustainable living from creating content on YouTube.
+Now, 13-year-old Danielle Cohn is in the spotlight as she and her mom try to build up her entertainment career.

-Cohn started creating content on Musical.ly at 11, an app that mixes songs with user’s lip sync.
+Cohn started creating content on Musical.ly at age 11, an app that mixes songs with user’s lip sync.
 She has become so popular that the app actually started paying her $400 to $500 a week to create clips based on popular requests.

-Her mom, before her rise to fame, was trying to raise her alone, doing two jobs at a time.
+Her mom, before her rise to fame, was trying to raise her alone, working two jobs at a time.
 According to Buzzfeed, Jen, Danielle’s 34-year-old mom has decided to quit her teaching job and a shift as a cashier to become a full-time “momager.”

 “We weren’t rich or anything, so we had one phone,” Jen said.
 “I worked two jobs, so when I would work at night, I’d leave the phone with the kids.”